Package static sites

 --release

-The package command writes target/fission/release/site/static/artifact-manifest.json.
+The package command writes target/fission/release/static-site/static/artifact-manifest.json.
 That manifest lists every generated file, its size, hash, MIME type, target, format, and validation state.

 Use it when publishing: